 To learn about reporting requirements, refer to the solicitation, Section F. Federal Award Administration Information, General Information About Post-Federal Award Reporting Requirements.

-The Department of Justice (DOJ) Office of the Inspector General (OIG) conducts audits of DOJ grant awards to ensure award recipients are complying with applicable statutes and are accomplishing the goals of the awards.
-View the OIG's 5-part Grant Award Audit Process Webinar Series to learn more.
+The DOJ Office of the Inspector General (OIG) conducts audits of DOJ grant awards to ensure award recipients are complying with applicable statutes and are accomplishing the goals of the awards.
+View the OIG's 5-part series Webinar for Grantees: The Audit Process to learn more.

 To find information on funding OJJDP has awarded in previous years, visit the List of Funded Projects webpage.

 Your entity must successfully set up their JustGrants account and enroll in ASAP in order to accept and manage their award.
 If you have enrolled into ASAP and JustGrants, you can proceed with accepting an award in JustGrants.
-As of October 15, 2020, all award recipients can accept their award through JustGrants.
+All award recipients can accept their award through JustGrants.
 The entire process of reviewing and accepting an award can now be completed in its entirety by an Authorized Representative in JustGrants.
-For more information, go to the Award Acceptance section of JustGrants.
+Go to the Training: Award Acceptance webpage of the JustGrants Resources website for training and reference materials that will support an Authorized Representative with accepting an award.
+Also see the Award Acceptance FAQs and the Award Acceptance Job Aid Reference Guide on the JustGrants Resources website.

 To determine whether your organization is already enrolled with JustGrants, contact the grant manager listed on the award, or the funding office below:

-If your entity is not already registered in JustGrants, visit the Securely Onboard Your Entity Users to JustGrants section of the Getting Started page on the JustGrants website to find out how applicants and entities will register and onboard their users.
+If your entity is not already registered in JustGrants, visit the Training: Entity Management page and the Entity User Experience Job Aid Reference Guide on the JustGrants Resources website to find out how applicants and entities will register and onboard their users.

 Applicants that receive funding from OJJDP are required to provide regular performance data measuring the results of the work done under the solicitation.